qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `TakeOver`: The host player returns control to the host, all host functions are switched on.
 Cancels the [`LetMePlay`](#host-in-game-command) command
 - `SafeInviteCode`: A file `invite_code.txt` with the invitation code is created in this mods folder.
 If there is no invitation code, an empty string is saved.
 - `InviteCode`: The invitation code is printed.
+- `ForceInviteCode`: Forces the invitation code by closing and reopening the multiplayer server.
+There is an 8 second warning before the server stops, after another 2 seconds it is restarted.
 - `Invisible`: (Toggle command) \
   Toggle the visibility of the farm host.
 - `Sleep`: (Toggle command) \